What are Ticks?

 How are Tick-Borne Diseases Treated?

-If your dog has been diagnosed as having contracted Ehrlichiosis or another tick-borne disease, they will usually be treated using antibiotics for around four to six weeks.
+If your dog has been diagnosed as having contracted Ehrlichiosis or another tick-borne disease, it will usually be treated using antibiotics for around four to six weeks.
 In some rare cases where the dog is anaemic or is bleeding, a blood transfusion may be necessary.

 Are Ticks Dangerous to Humans?